Blog

 1. What are our goals?

-It’s crucial that every technology platform is able to directly contribute to your needs.
+It’s crucial that every technology platform directly contributes to your needs.
 Always tie any capabilities back to the outcomes you are hoping to achieve.

 2. Does technology facilitate a single view of the client?